Research and Development

 National programme for the care of victims of sex crimes

-In February 2008 NCK presented a handbook to support healthcare professionals in their treatment of victims of sex crime.
+In February 2008 NCK presented a handbook to support healthcare professionals in their treatment of victims of sex crimes.
 This handbook was commissioned by the government and is a part of a national programme within the Swedish healthcare system.
 Included in the handbook is a guide with practical instructions, including how to take samples and secure evidence.

 The development of Kvinnofridslinjen